a3ro-dev/RAI3rdTermAssignment/README.md

 # Student Grade Calculator

-This project is developed by Akshat Singh Kushwaha, a student of Class 9-I, Roll Number 6, Admission Number 115046.
-It's a Python program that calculates the grade of a student based on their marks in theory and practical exams.
+A Python program that calculates the grade of a student based on their marks in theory and practical exams.

 ## Python Interpreter